AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flag infix calls to the predefined ``=`` and ``/=`` operators when one of the operands is a name of a data object provided as a rule parameter.

-The rule has an optional parameter for the ``+R`` option:
+The rule has an optional parameter for the ``+R`` option and for LKQL rule options files:

-*Object_Name*
+*Actuals [list[string]]*
-  A rule parameter should be a full expanded Ada name of a data object declared by object declaration, number declaration, parameter specification, generic object declaration or object renaming declaration.
+   A list of full expanded Ada name of a data objects declared by object declaration, number declaration, parameter specification, generic object declaration or object renaming declaration.
 Any other parameter does not have any effect except of turning the rule ON.
-Any number of parameters are allowed, parameters should be separated by a comma.

 ``-R`` option cannot have a parameter, it turns the rule OFF, but all the previously specified by rule parameters function names are stored. ``+R``